Odd Taxi: Anime

 The anime television series aired on TV Tokyo and AT-X in Japan from April 6 to June 29, 2021.
 It is directed and storyboarded by Baku Kinoshita and written by Kazuya Konomoto while Konomoto and Hiromi Nakayama designed the characters.
 The music for the series is composed by OMSB, PUNPEE and VaVa.
 The series' first 4 episodes had an advanced screening on March 20, 2021 featuring the cast of the series, while a special digest version of those episodes was also streamed online.
-Singer-songwriter Skirt and rapper/DJ PUNPEE performed the series' main theme "Odd Taxi", while Suzuko Mimori performed the series' ending theme song "Sugarless Kiss".
+Singer-songwriter Skirt and rapper DJ PUNPEE performed the series' main theme "Odd Taxi", while Suzuko Mimori performed the series' ending theme song "Sugarless Kiss".
 Crunchyroll streamed the series in North American territories.
-Mighty Media has licensed the series in Southeast Asian territories.

 The production committee originally had no plans to release a Blu-Ray Box set, but due to audience demand, it was announced that a Blu-Ray boxset will be released if at least 300 pre-orders would be made during a pre-order campaign.
 Pony Canyon reported that at least 500 pre-orders were made at a cost of 27,500 Yen ($USD246).

-On October 28, 2021, Crunchyroll announced that the series will receive an English dub, which was originally set for release on January 16, 2022.
+On October 28, 2021, Crunchyroll announced that the series would receive an English dub, which was originally set for release on January 16, 2022.
 However, it was rescheduled for a release on February 14 instead.

-Episode list
+Episodes

 Audio drama

 An audio drama ran concurrently to the anime, being uploaded on the anime's official Youtube channel, with the first episode released on April 6, 2021.
 The drama follows conversations between characters transmitted from a bugged pen which is shown throughout the series.